Hapkidowon

-Brief history
+History

 Hong Sik Myung started Hapkido at WonHyo Dojang in 1960.
 He participated in "1st Korean National Hapkido Unified Demonstration" at Seoul, Korea, in 1968.
 He became an instructor of Korea Hapkido YonMuKwan SangDo Dojang in 1970.
 He became a chief master instructor of Korea Hapkido YonMuKwan (대한합기도연무관, also spelled YonMooKwan and YeonMuKwan) Headquarters in 1973 and took over Korea Hapkido YonMuKwan Association.
 He moved to the United States in 1981, and opened Myung's Hapkido in Detroit, Michigan.
 He organized World Hapkido Headquarters - Hapkidowon in 1981, which relocated to Corona, California, in 2004.

 Hapkidowon is a place of education for the dynamic art of Hapkido in its authentic form.
 Offensive and defensive skills are taught in various real world applications in the following scenarios: empty hand vs. empty hand (맨손 對 맨손), empty hand vs. weapon or weapon vs. empty hand (맨손 對 무기) and weapon vs. weapon (무기 對 무기).
 Empty hand techniques include joint locking, kicking, punching, throwing and immobilization.
 Weapons techniques include the knife, cane, rope, Dan bong, Jung Bong, Jang bong, So Bong and sword.